ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.Vhy don&#x27;t you take tbe papers?
+Vhy don&#x27;t you take tbe papers?
 i &#x27;&quot; They art the life of my delight
 V 1 Except about election ti rnes,
 :, t And then I read for apite.